wkumari/draft-wkumari-dhc-capport/README.md

    2. Background  . . . . . . . . . . . . . . . . . . . . . . . . .
 3
      2.1.
 DNS Redirection . . . . . . . . . . . . . . . . . . . . .
 4
      2.2.
 HTTP Redirection  . . . . . . . . . . . . . . . . . . . .
 4
      2.3.
 IP Hijacking  . . . . . . . . . . . . . . . . . . . . . .
-4
+5
    3. The Captive-Portal Option . . . . . . . . . . . . . . . . . .
 5
      3.1.
 IPv4 DHCP Option  . . . . . . . . . . . . . . . . . . . .
-5
+6
      3.2.
 IPv6 DHCP Option  . . . . . . . . . . . . . . . . . . . .
 6
    4. The Captive-Portal IPv6 RA Option . . . . . . . . . . . . . .
 6
    5. Use of the Captive-Portal Option  . . . . . . . . . . . . . .
 7
    6. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
-8
+9
    7. Security Considerations . . . . . . . . . . . . . . . . . . .
-8
+9
    8. Acknowledgements  . . . . . . . . . . . . . . . . . . . . . .
 9
    9. Normative References  . . . . . . . . . . . . . . . . . . . .
-9
+10
    Appendix A.  Changes / Author Notes.  . . . . . . . . . . . . . .
 10
    Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
-12
+13

 1. Introduction

-   In many environments, users need to connect to a captive portal device and agree to an acceptable use policy and / or provide billing information before they can access the Internet.
+   In many environments, users need to connect to a captive portal device and agree to an acceptable use policy (AUP) and / or provide billing information before they can access the Internet.

-   Many devices perform DNS, HTTP, and / or IP hijacks in order to present the user with the captive portal web page.
-These workarounds and techniques resemble attacks that DNSSEC and TLS are intended to protect against.
+   In order to present users with the payment or AUP pages the captive portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
+As increasing focus is placed on security, and end nodes adopt a more secure stance, these interception techniques will become less effective and / or more intrusive.

    This document describe a DHCP ([RFC2131]) option (Captive Portal) and an IPv6 Router Advertisement (RA) ([RFC4861]) extension that informs clients that they are behind a captive portal device and how to contact it.

+Kumari, et al.          Expires October 12, 2015                [Page 2]

+Internet-Draft             DHCP Captive-Portal                April 2015

-   This document neither condones nor condemns the use of captive portals; instead, it recognises that their apparent necessity, and attempts to improve the user experience.
+   This document neither condones nor condemns the use of captive portals; instead, it recognises that their apparent necessity, and attempts to improve the user experience and increase the success of captive portals.

-Kumari, et al.          Expires September 5, 2015               [Page 2]

-Internet-Draft             DHCP Captive-Portal                March 2015

    [ Ed note: This solution is somewhat similar / complements 802.11u /
    WiFi Passpoint Online Sign-up, but is much simpler, easier to deploy,